Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 Synchronize Cache with SQL / NoSQL Databases

-NCache is an extremely fast and linearly scalable distributed cache that lets you cache application improve your application performance.
+NCache is an extremely fast and linearly scalable distributed cache that lets you cache application data to improve your application's performance.
 When you cache application data, you are creating a copy of data in the cache that also exists in your database.
 If this data in the database changes, you want to make sure the cache is also updated so it is always consistent with the database.

 1. SQLDependency